 A STA that is operating mode notification capable shall not transmit a PPDU to a STA that uses a bandwidth that is greater than the channel width indicated in the most recently received Operating Mode Notification element or Operating Mode Notification frame from that STA.
 A STA that is operating mode notification capable shall not transmit a PPDU to a STA that uses a greater number of space-time streams than indicated in the most recently received Operating Mode Notification element or Operating Mode Notification frame received from that STA.(#6437)

-NOTE 1—To avoid possible frame loss, a VHT STA that sends an individually addressed Operating Mode Notification frame to a second VHT STA indicating reduced operating channel bandwidth and/or reduced active receive chains(#6431) can continue with its current operating channel bandwidth and active receive chains(#6431) until it infers that the second STA has processed this notification.
+NOTE 1—To avoid possible frame loss, a VHT STA that sends an individually addressed Operating Mode Notification frame to a second VHT STA indicating reduced operating bandwidth and/or reduced active receive chains(#6431) can continue with its current operating bandwidth and active receive chains(#6431) until it infers that the second STA has processed this notification.
 The first VHT STA(#6264) might make this inference as follows:

-By receiving a frame addressed to itself from the second VHT STA in a PPDU with a bandwidth and NSS that are equal to or less than the channel bandwidth and NSS, respectively, indicated in the Operating Mode Notification frame, or
+By receiving a frame addressed to itself from the second VHT STA in a PPDU with a bandwidth and NSS that are equal to or less than the channel width and NSS, respectively, indicated in the Operating Mode Notification frame, or

 Based on the passage of time in some implementation dependent way, which is outside the scope of this standard.